Popular Activities to Teach Color Words

 Learning about Colors is a Science Task that involves Visual Discrimination!

-Learning about colors and combining them is a great science task, but it is also a Visual Discrimination Activity.
+Learning about colors and combining them is an excellent science task, but it is also a Visual Discrimination Activity.
 Identifying may take some time because the children have not established the idea of primary colors.
 Talk about what you see.
 During storytime or outdoor play, say things like: “The bear is brown.”
 “I see a tall tree with green leaves.”
 “Can you find the red ball?”
 Sometimes it helps to name the object and then add the descriptive word.
 Also, sorting activities, like matching …without naming objects… is a good visual discrimination activity.
 Be patient.
-Lots of repetition and practice helps… but naming colors is a very complicated task!
+Repetition and practice are helpful, but naming colors is a highly complex task.

 Learning about Colors: Find the Matching Color

-- Match a crayon to the color word.
-Draw two pictures where the main color matches a specific word.
+• Match a crayon to the color word.
+Draw two pictures where the primary color matches a specific word.
 Encourage creative thinking and reflection.
 Say, “Tell me about your work.”

 Peg the Matching Color – 3 pegs per card